mmesh/docs/docs/legal/terms/acceptable-use-policy.md

 ## Consequences of Violation of AUP

-If We determine, in Our discretion, that You have violated this AUP, We may remove, disable access to, or modify any Content or resource and/or to suspend or terminate Your use of the Service.
-We also may intercept or block any Content or traffic belonging to You or to users where the Service are being used unlawfully or not in accordance with this AUP.
+If We determine, at Our discretion, that You have violated this AUP, We may remove, disable access to, or modify any Content or resource and/or to suspend or terminate Your use of the Service.
+We also may intercept or block any Content or traffic belonging to You or to users where the Service is being used unlawfully or not in accordance with this AUP.
 Our right to suspend or terminate Your use of the Service applies even if a violation is committed unintentionally or without Your authorization.
 Such right is not an obligation on Us to act at any given time or with respect to any given Subscriber, and We may exercise such right at any time within Our sole discretion.

 ## Reporting of Violations of this AUP

 If You become aware of any suspected violation of this AUP, please notify Us by providing a full explanation of the bases for the violation.
 We may request Your assistance to help stop or remedy the violation.
-To report any violation of this AUP or make related inquiries, please send us an email to [legal@mmesh.io](mailto:legal@mmesh.io).
+To report any violation of this AUP or make related inquiries, please send us an email at [legal@mmesh.io](mailto:legal@mmesh.io).

 ## Changes to this Acceptable Use Policy